jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 continue with :ref:`how to work in directories`

 ---------------------------------------------------------------------------------
-how to install tree on mac OS
+how to install tree on Mac OS
 ---------------------------------------------------------------------------------

 * install brew_ (The Missing Package Manager for MacOS), if you do not have it already